erreurt/MahjongAI/README.md

     * 4.1.
 Output : What functions has to be implemented for your Mahjong agent
     * 4.2.
 Input: What information of the game state you have access to
 * [5.
 Performance (Experiments result) of the proposed Mahjong agent](#res)
+   * 5.1.
+Convergence behavior of agent's performance
+   * 5.2.
+Comparison of agent's performance with that of two related works

 ***